Skip to main content

 Run the API and view results in the dropdown

-2. Display a monthly revenue chart, filtered by the dropdown
+2. Display a monthly revenue chart filtered by product

 Let’s add a monthly revenue chart to track sales over time.
 You can quickly generate this chart by connecting a Chart component to an API that makes a SQL query to the orders table: